 Q. How does it work?

-A. You will need to put down a deposit of at least 5% of the property price.
-The government will give you an equity loan for up to 20%, interest-free, for the first five years, and you will need a mortgage of 75% to cover the rest.
+A. You'll need to put down a deposit of at least 5% of the property price.
+The government will give you an equity loan for up to 20%, interest-free, for the first five years, and you'll need a mortgage of 75% to cover the rest.

-As a result of providing you with this assistance, the government is entitled to its money back, plus a share in the future sale proceeds equal to the percentage contribution it made to assist your purchase.
+As a result of helping you, the government is entitled to its money back, plus a share in the future sale proceeds equal to the percentage contribution it made to help with your purchase.